ExACT: Teaching AI Agents to Explore with Reflective-MCTS and Exploratory Learning: Experiments

 \paragraph{Policy and Value Implementation} Search methods require a policy that can generate up to $b$ actions for exploration, and a value function that returns a value between 0 and 1.
 We follow \cite{koh2024treesearchlanguagemodel} to implement such a policy by 1) sampling up to 20 responses from the VLM with a temperature of 1.0 and a top-$p$ of 0.95, using nucleus sampling \citep{nucleus}; 2) aggregating the counts of each unique action; and 3) returning the top-$b$ actions with the highest counts.
 We implement the single-agent value function $V_{\texttt{SA}}$ by 1) prompting the VLM with a multiple-choice based prompt; 2) sampling 20 responses with temperature of 1.0 and top-$p$ of 0.95; 3) converting the selected choices into a numeric value; and 4) returning the average value of all responses.
 We implement the multi-agent value function $V_{\texttt{MA}}$ by 1) prompting the VLM twice to generate reasons why the current state is promising/unpromising; 2) prompt the VLM again to generate a final judgement with a multiple-choice-based prompt; and 3) converting the selected choice into a numeric value.
 We use GPT-4o (2024-05-13) \citep{GPT-4o} as the VLM for all methods as it has been widely used in the development of state-of-the-art agents \citep{koh2024treesearchlanguagemodel,wang2024opendevinopenplatformai}

-\paragraph{Search Parameters} We follow \cite{koh2024treesearchlanguagemodel} to compare all search methods with a breadth $b$ and depth $d$ limit of 5 per tree, and to stop task execution after a maximum of 5 actions.
+\paragraph{Search Parameters} On VisualWebArena, we follow \cite{koh2024treesearchlanguagemodel} to compare all search methods with a breadth $b$ and depth $d$ limit of 5 per tree, and to stop task execution after a maximum of 5 actions.
 Since different algorithms behave differently \emph{during} search, we also set a maximum search time of 5 minutes per state.
 For MCTS-based algorithms, we use a UCT bound with $c_p=1.0$ for action selection, and use the most-visited child for selecting the best action \citep{silver2017masteringchessshogiselfplay}.
+On OSWorld, we follow other official results and stop task execution after a maximum 15 steps.
+Since this is significantly longer than the evaluation on VWA, we set a max node limit of 60, and set $b=10$ to be decaying exponentially per depth when running \rmcts{}.